jgrygierek/BatchEntityImportBundle/README.md

 JG\BatchEntityImportBundle\BatchEntityImportBundle::class => ['all' => true],
 ```

-## Basic configuration class
+## Configuration class

-You have to create configuration class.
+To define how the import function should work, you need to create a configuration class.

+### Basic configuration class

 In the simplest case it will contain only class of used entity.

 ```php
 namespace App\Model\ImportConfiguration;